Threed90/Hit_The_Coconut/README.md

 ### The WFA project
 ----

 The WFA project respond for the UI of the game and contains the business logic of the application as buttons functionality.
-There is also implemented the game logic.
+Here is also implemented the game logic.

 ![WFA project](/descriptionResources/WFA_Project.png)